 For me, since I know my kids will be getting candy from the other houses, and since I know the other neighborhood kids will be too, I see no reason to add to it and I choose the non-candy route.
 Call me a scrooge, but that’s just what I do.
 You do you.

-Here are 8 things that aren’t candy (but still food) that you could pass out, and I know kids will still get excited about (or at least my kids will!):
+Here are a few that aren’t candy (but still food) that you could pass out, and I know kids will still get excited about (or at least my kids will!):